JosephMeghanath/apptuit-py/README.md

 - `tags`: These tags apply to all the metrics reported through this reporter.
 - `collect_process_metrics`: Is a boolean value which will enable or disable collection of various process metrics like (Resource, GC, and Thread).
-If it is `True` then process metrics will be collected. various process metrics are.
+If it is `True` then process metrics will be collected. various process metrics are [here](#python-process-metrics).
 - `sanitize_mode`: Is a string value which specifies the sanitization mode to be used for metric names and tag keys.
 You can set `sanitize_mode` to three values.